6 Common Types of Car Transmissions and How They Function

 The CVT is similar to an automatic transmission for driving pleasure but operates on a different premise.

-The CVT has no gears and instead relies on a system of belts and pulleys to generate an endless number of ratios.
+The CVT has no gears and instead relies on belts and pulleys to generate endless ratios.

-Furthermore, the computer in the car determines how to modify the pulleys to achieve the best balance for the given driving situation.
+Furthermore, the car’s computer determines how to modify the pulleys to achieve the best balance for the given driving situation.

 In addition, the primary benefit of the CVT is fuel economy.
 A CVT offers higher MPGs than any other transmission type (yet).